folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ## Process Calculi {#process-calculi}

 As already mentioned, a process calculus is a minimal programming language that can model concurrent communication.
-We will start by considering a well-understood existing calculus - the $\pi$-calculus.
+We will start by considering a well-understood existing calculus: the $\pi$-calculus.
 Next we will look at how the PPDP'17 paper extends it and finally give an implementation as a Haskell data type.

 The $\pi$-calculus is to concurrent computation much like what the $\lambda$-calculus is for sequental computing: a simple model that is convenient for reasoning about a program's correctness.
-The syntax of the $\pi$-calculus is defined as
+The syntax of the $\pi$-calculus is defined as:

 \begin{align*}
 P, Q, R ::= \, & \overline{x} \langle y \rangle.P \,\,\, \, \, &\text{Send the value }y\text{ over channel }x\text{, then run }P \\